DistrictDataLabs/yellowbrick/docs/api/cluster/icdm.rst

 Quick Method
 ------------

-The same functionality above can be achieved with the associated quick method `silhouette_visualizer`.
-This method will build the Silhouette Visualizer object with the associated arguments, fit it, then (optionally) immediately show it.
+The same functionality above can be achieved with the associated quick method `intercluster_distance`.
+This method will build the ``InterclusterDistance`` object with the associated arguments, fit it, then (optionally) immediately show it.

 .. plot::
     :context: close-figs